senkuthegreat/Activities/docs/v1/guide/localization.md

   const path = document.location.pathname

-  // For custom strings from your activity's localization file if (path === '/') {
+  // Use the strings based on the current page if (path === '/') {
-    presenceData.state = await presence.getStrings({ home: 'example.homepage' }).home
+    presenceData.state = strings.home
   }

-  // You can also get multiple custom strings at once const customStrings = await presence.getStrings({
-    about: 'example.about',
-    contact: 'example.contact'
-  })

-  if (path.includes('/about')) {
+  else if (path.includes('/about')) {
-    presenceData.state = customStrings.about
+    presenceData.state = strings.about
   }
   else if (path.includes('/contact')) {
-    presenceData.state = customStrings.contact
+    presenceData.state = strings.contact
   }

   presence.setActivity(presenceData)